 - · If you rent, notify your landlord of peeling or chipping paint. - Keep painted surfaces clean and free of dust.
 Clean floors, window frames, window sills, and other surfaces weekly.
 Use a mop or sponge with warm water and a general all-purpose cleaner.
 (Remember: never mix ammonia and bleach products together because they can form a dangerous gas.) - Carefully clean up paint chips immediately without creating dust. - Thoroughly rinse sponges and mop heads often during cleaning of dirty or dusty areas, and again afterward. - Wash your hands and your children's hands often, especially before they eat and before nap time and bed time. - Keep play areas clean.
-Wash bottles, pacifiers, toys, and stuffed animals regularly. - Keep children from chewing window sills or other painted surfaces, or eating soil. - When renovating, repairing, or painting, hire only EPA- or stateapproved Lead-Safe Certified renovation firms (see page 12). - Clean or remove shoes before entering your home to avoid tracking in lead from soil. - Make sure children avoid fatty (or high fat) foods and eat nutritious meals high in iron and calcium.
-Children with good diets absorb less lead
+Wash bottles, pacifiers, toys, and stuffed animals regularly. - Keep children from chewing window sills or other painted surfaces, or eating soil.
+When renovating renairing or nainting hire only EDA, or state. - When renovating, repairing, or painting, hire only EPA- or stateapproved Lead-Safe Certified renovation firms (see page 12). - Clean or remove shoes before entering your home to avoid tracking in lead from soil.

+Make sure children avoid fatty (or high fat) foods and eat nutritious meals high in iron and calcium.
+Children with good diets absorb less